OCA/sale-workflow/sale_order_lot_selection/README.rst

 Usage
 =====

 -  Create/edit a product and set traceability by 'By Lots' option.

 -  Create a new lot number and assign product.

 -  Update quantity for that product and assign lot number.

 -  Go to Sales > Orders > Quotations.

 -  Create a new quotation and add recently above configured product.

 -  Select lot number and confirm it.

 -  Delivery order will reserve the lot when available

-- If the "Check lot quantity" option is selected in Sales > Configuration > Quotations & Orders, an error will be displayed when confirming the order if the lot does not have sufficient stock.
+-  If the "Exclude pending orders from the lot selection" option is selected in Sales > Configuration > Product Catalog, serials defined in pending orders will be excluded.

 Known issues / Roadmap
 ======================